Closure of Business

 Being a Non-Profit Organisation (N.P.O.), Section 8 Company is immune from some provisions of the income tax.
 Besides, they avail various other deductions and tax benefits under Section 80G of the Income Tax Act, 1961.
 Let’s look at the list of benefits that every Section 8 Company procures:

-- Every year the Central Government issues some compliance to enable more favourable conditions to N.P.O.’s in terms of the tax exemption.
+👉 Every year the Central Government issues some compliance to enable more favorable conditions to N.P.O.’s in terms of the tax exemption.

 Besides the above perks, there is an array of benefits associated with Section 8 Company.